 4. You Have a Medical Condition

 Certain health problems can cause unusual odors throughout the body, so it's possible to notice the smells on your hands or fingers.
 Undiagnosed or poorly managed diabetes can trigger a sweet or fruity smell, while liver or kidney disease can potentially cause a bleach-like smell, Dr. Chacon says.

 Certain metabolic disorders, like trimethylaminuria, can cause a person to have body odor that smells like rotting fish or garbage, according to the U.S. National Library of Medicine.

 These conditions don't typically affect the smell of the fingernails specifically, though.
 Usually medical problems that cause a strange or unpleasant odor tend to affect the smell of the entire body, not just your fingertips.

 Fix it: If it's not just your fingernails that smell sweet, cheesy or just plain bad, call your doctor.

 When to See a Doctor About Fingernail Odor

 A foul smell on your nails probably isn't cause for concern if it goes away quickly and can be traced back to something you touched or did (like trimming your nails).

-But if the odor sticks around even after washing your hands thoroughly, persists in other areas of the body or is accompanied by other symptoms, give your doctor a call.
+But if the odor sticks around even after washing your hands and nails thoroughly, persists in other areas of the body or is accompanied by other symptoms (especially redness, swelling and pus drainage), give your doctor a call.
 You could have nail fungus or another underlying medical condition that needs to be treated, Dr. Chacon says.